 Seductive, charming, mysterious.

-Wild Rosy wins top honey wine in 2015 Alberta Beverage Awards
+Wild Rosy wins top honey wine in 2015 Alberta Beverage Awards and judges selection in 2016.

 Wild Rosy is Spirit Hills semi-sweet rose wine made with our provincial flower: the wild rose.
 Both honey and rose flowers were historically highly valued aphrodisiacs.
 In this drink we have combined both to create the ultimate seducing wine.